- 1 Best AR 15 Sling Reviews

 There are two main types of slings.
 One connects to your rifle in two separate spots, while the other connects with the rifle in only one spot.
 Both types have advantages and disadvantages.

-- Single Point Sling – This type of sling connect to your rifle in a single point.
+- Single Point Sling – This type of sling connects to your rifle in a single point.
 You can wear the sling over one shoulder, but it’s recommended that you wear it diagonally across the chest, so the weight of your rifle will be distributed over a larger surface so it’s weight won’t cause you any discomforts.

 One of the advantages of using a single point sling is that your rifle will stay in a “ready” position, so you will be able to pick it up in your hands and adopt a shooting stance in a very short time.

 One of the disadvantages of using a single point sling is that the rifle can wobble while you’re walking.
-If you wear the sling across your chest, the rifle can stay right in front of you in easy reaching distance, but it can also wobble and hit you constantly in the chest or belly.
+If you wear the sling across your chest, the rifle can stay right in front of you within easy reaching distance, but it can also wobble and hit you constantly in the chest or belly.
 If you wear the sling across one shoulder, the rifle can reach down to your knees and interfere with your walking.

 The wobbling problem can easily be solved by either strapping the sling thigh across your chest, so the rifle will not have enough space to move, or by wearing a cuff on your tactical belt.
 The cuff will keep the rifle at your side and stop it from moving.

-- Two Point Sling – The two point sling is a more popular design and it’s used by more manufacturers, so you’ll be able to find more models having this design.
-The two point sling connects in two separate points to your rifle, and you can wear it over a shoulder or across your chest, depending on your favorite shooting position.
+- Two Point Sling – The two-point sling is a more popular design and it’s used by more manufacturers, so you’ll be able to find more models having this design.
+The two-point sling connects in two separate points to your rifle, and you can wear it over a shoulder or across your chest, depending on your favorite shooting position.

 One of the advantages of using a 2 point sling is that it can actively stabilize your rifle when you’re shooting.
 Tactical slings can be easily adjusted, and when you aim you can tighten them around your body, making your rifle more stable in the process.
 This technique is especially useful if you have to hold a sitting or prone shooting stance for a long time and use the sling as a shooting brace.